SoulessAdam/EncryptionTest/README.md

 # EncryptionTest
-* shitty ode from a shitty dev
+* shitty code from a shitty dev
   * Enjoy!